 Here, we take a look at a selection of the most iconic and inspiring designer dresses.
 Not only that, we also provide tips on how you can replicate the look with dresses that can be bought on the high-street today…

 So many generations will remember Marilyn Monroe for her off-screen endeavours, her beauty and her talent.
 However, which of the pop culture icon’s renowned outfits beats them all to be the most iconic?
 For most of us, seeing Monroe playfully pushing down the skirt of her white cocktail dress in the film, The Seven Year Itch, is an enduring image that sums up the actress’ spirit and appeal.
 The backless, sleeveless dress, designed by William Travilla, featured a below-the-knee skirt and halter-like bodice with a plunging neck — risqué for the 1950s.
+This is one of the world’s most iconic dresses that most people know about.
 Striking the perfect balance between elegance and seductiveness, this outfit is still inspiring designers today and even sold at auction in 2011 for $4.6 million!

 You must select a high-street dress with a ‘vintage party’ vibe if you’re going to embody the Monroe appeal with your fashion choices.
 This dress style has a distinctive time-honoured elegance to it, yet, it looks ideal for a fun girls’ night.
 Go for a pleated midi skirt or lace embellishment for a beautiful retro appeal, then update the look in the upper section.
 Monroe makes up for the modest skirt hemline by showing more shoulder and arms — do the same with a Bardot or plunge neckline and polish off your 1950s-inspired look with mid-heel sandals and a pretty, floral hair slide.